Discone antenna

-A discone antenna is a version of a biconical antenna in which one of the cones is replaced by a disc.
+A discone antenna is a monopole version of a biconical antenna, in which one of the cones is replaced by a disc.
 It is usually mounted vertically, with the disc at the top and the cone beneath.

 Omnidirectional, vertically polarized and with gain similar to a dipole, it is exceptionally wideband, offering a frequency range ratio of up to approximately 10:1.
 The radiation pattern in the vertical plane is quite narrow, making its sensitivity highest in the direction of the horizon and rather less for signals coming from relatively close by.